 The midsole extends upwards in some areas of the Jordan Trainer Pro.
 It is visibly higher on the medial and lateral sides of the midfoot, rendering support during quick lateral cuts.
 It is also high around the heel, making a cup-like structure that securely holds the rearfoot in place to prevent slippage inside the trainer.

-The Jordan Trainer Pro sports a full bootie construction.
+This Jordan trainer sports a full cleatie construction.
 The medial and lateral sides of the ankle are left open to promote full ankle mobility as well as making it easier to slip on the trainer.

 The upper is made from a breathable, lightweight material that allows the foot chamber to remain fresh while training.
 It is also soft and hugs the foot to provide maximum support.